Mahaan (2022 film): Plot

 Rocky tries to convince Dada to not kill them, presenting himself as an older brother, but Dada kills him and incapacitates Gandhi.
 Gandhi gets up and fights Dada, but is unable to kill him as his father.
 Gandhi attempts to convince Sathya to target Gnanam instead of Dada, but his efforts fail as their relationship remains undisclosed.
 He visits Nachi and reconciles with her, but they cannot convince Dada.
 She moves into Gandhi's house and lives there, where he asks her to leave with Dada.
-She talked to the Deputy CM, Gnanam, to dismiss Dada, where Gnanam recognised her in the picture at Gandhi's house.
+She talked to the Deputy CM, Gnanam, to dismiss Dada, where Gnanam recognized her in the picture at Gandhi's house.
 Dada is kidnapped by Gnanam, who learns that Dada is Gandhi's son and will only release him if Gandhi kills Sathya.
 Sathya gets a video showing Rocky's death and notices Gandhi in it, where Gandhi admits Dada is his son and reveals the incident.

 Sathya tries to kill Gandhi, but Gandhi kills Sathya when he admits he would target Dada next, before killing all his henchmen.
-Gandhi leaves for a remote location, burns the car they bought together, and Dada arrives.
-He reveals that he never was kidnapped by Gnanam and wanted Gandhi to kill Sathya accelerated the process by sending the video footage to him.
+Gandhi leaves for a remote location and burns the car that he and Sathya bought together, while Dada arrives.
+He reveals that he never was kidnapped by Gnanam and wanted Gandhi to kill Sathya and Dada accelerated the process by sending the video footage to him.
 Gandhi states he should have killed both Dada and Nachi in 1996, before insulting her, where Dada then threatens to kill him if he continues to insult her.
 Gandhi then questions her whereabouts, stating that Gnanam said he had his whole family with him, leading Dada to believe she was truly abducted.

 Gandhi plans to kill Gnanam, and he convinces Dada to do the deed as his son, but it is revealed that Nachi was not kidnapped but given a bhang ball by Manickam to put her into a deep sleep.
 Dada visits Gnanam and kills him while on the phone with Gandhi.
 Gandhi reveals that he destroyed all the liquor in his house, signed all of his wealth to an NGO, and shuttered the factories.
-He also tells Dada that he used this opportunity to have Dada arrested and teach him the importance of balance in life, stating that Gandhi himself believed that having a lack of freedom to make mistakes means that you have no real freedom.
-He proclaims that he has finally become a "Mahaan".
+He also tells Dada that he used this opportunity to have Dada arrested and teach him the importance of balance in life, stating that Gandhi himself believed that having a lack of freedom to make mistakes means that a person has no real freedom.
+Gandhi proclaims that he has finally become a "Mahaan".
 Both men drink a glass of Sooraa and throw them away in frustration.